-- 1. Public Works held a County Operations Subcommittee meeting focusing on waste prevention and source reduction at County facilities and an Outreach and Education Subcommittee meeting focusing on a clean beach education campaign as well as new outreach for the Los Angeles County Materials Exchange (LACoMAX) and the Recycling Market Development Zone (RMDZ) programs. - 2.
-Conducted outreach and education campaigns for specific programs, such as the Beverage Container Recycling program and illegal dumping. - 3.
-Continued researching, developing, and implementing Roadmap initiatives for the three focus areas, focusing on organic waste management.
+- 1. Public Works held a County Operations Subcommittee meeting focusing on recycling contracts administered by the Internal Services Department that can be used for County operations. - 2.
+Conducted outreach and education campaigns for the Beverage Container Recycling program. - 3.
+Continued researching, developing, and implementing Roadmap initiatives focusing on organic waste management for: